VoxCrafterLP/blog/docs/guides/luxfibre-pfsense.md

     === "PPPoE Configuration"

-        * Username: <your pppoe username\>
+        * Username: <your PPPOE username\>
-        * Password: <your pppoe password\>
+        * Password: <your PPPOE password\>
         * Dial on demand: unchecked

     === "Reserved Networks"

-        ``` markdown
         * Block private networks and loopback addresses: checked
         * Block bogon networks: checked
-        ```

-Save and edit the pppoe interface on the PPPs tab, verify that the Luxfibre VLAN is selected.
+Save and edit the PPPOE interface in the PPPs tab and verify that the Luxfibre VLAN is selected.
 <br><br>
-At this point, the router should have picked up an ip, and you should already see traffic on the dashboard.
+At this point, the router should have picked up an IP address, and you should already see traffic on the dashboard.
 If it doesn't connect immediately, wait up to 5 minutes and check whether you followed the steps above.

 ???
 Tip